NicePotatoSalad/NicePotatoSalad/README.md

 - Petting random street cats because... free will and long arms 🐈
 - Deep-diving into random topics (Quantum Field Theory, anyone?) 🌌
 - Listening to all genres of music — and somehow still getting tired of them 🎧
-- Cooking fabulous meals and *gracefully* accepting compliments 🍝
+- Cooking fabulous meals and (and humbly accepting compliments for them). 🍝
 - Learning new languages — because why limit who you can annoy? 🌍
 - Watching cartoons and series (still waiting for **Gravity Falls Season 3** 😢)
-- Finding joy in life, even when it’s tough (yes, I understood that reference)
+- Finding joy in life, even when it’s tough (cue *Game of Thrones* reference)

 ---